open5e/open5e/source/monsters/monsters_a-z/D/devils/bearded-devil.rst

 throws against spells and other magical effects.

 **Steadfast**: The
-devil can't be frightened while it can see an allied creature within 30 feet of it.
+devil can't be :ref:`srd:frightened` while it can see an allied creature within 30 feet of it.

 Actions